chiteroman/PlayIntegrityFix/README.md

 it creates a hook to modify system properties.
 The purpose of the module is to avoid a hardware attestation.

-## About 'pif.json' file

-You can modify this file to spoof android.os.Build fields in GMS unstable process and try to pass Device verdict.
-You can't use values from recent devices due this devices must use a hardware attestation.

 ## Failing BASIC verdict

 If you are failing basicIntegrity (SafetyNet) or MEETS_BASIC_INTEGRITY (Play Integrity) something is